-There is certainly no shortage of band exercises for pitchers.
+There is certainly no shortage of pitching bands and baseball band exercises for pitchers.
 There are actually so many that it can make your head spin.
-We use several baseball band exercises as a part of our pre-throwing routine and over the years we have refined them down to what we believe to be the min / max of what you should be doing.
-Continue reading “Which are the Best Band Exercises for Pitchers”
+We use several baseball band exercises for pitchers as a part of our pre-throwing routine and over the years we have refined them down to what we believe to be the min / max of what you should be doing.
+Continue reading “What are the Best Baseball Band Exercises for Pitchers”

 RPP Baseball is a high performance baseball training facility located in Paramus (Bergen county), New Jersey.
 From the weight room to our pitching and hitting programs, we utilize the latest in technology, in a holistic and data-driven approach which allows us to assess, train and re-assess players on an ongoing basis.
 Our athletes are walking testimonials as to the power of our highly customized programming.
 Below is a summary of our extensive services for pitchers and baseball players: Continue reading “New Jersey’s Most Comprehensive Baseball Training Facility”